-On Friday, 24 January 2020, at around 2:00 P.M., a military jeep entered the village of Deir Nidham, located northwest of Ramallah.
+On Friday, 24 January 2020, at around 2:00 P.M., a military jeep entered the village of Deir Nizam, located northwest of Ramallah.
 It stopped near the village’s old mosque and two soldiers got out, siezed A.T., a 15-year-old local, and put him in the jeep.

 In a testimony he gave B’Tselem field researcher Iyad Hadad on 27 January 2020, A .T. said: